 I feel like I’ve been there, too.
 I focus on my to-do list.
 Instead of trying to actually pursue God, I go through the motions and do what I always do.

 Why is it so important to continually pursue God?
 I really liked an escalator analogy I heard recently.
 The idea is that life is an escalator, always pulling us down.
 When we’re pursuing God, we’re climbing up the down escalator.
 We’re able to move up higher, but we have to keep moving.
 If we stop and become complacent, we naturally start moving down without trying–and often without even realizing it!

 This letter actually doesn’t include any constructive criticism.
 In it, God uses imagery from their cultural context to say that when everything else falls apart, you’ve stayed with me and I’ll make it worth your while.
 Sometimes the greatest thing you can do is patient endurance.

 One question Chip asked that I feel like applies to me is, “Are you asking for God’s help?”
 He pointed out that when we don’t ask for God’s help, we’re essentially saying “I can handle this.”
 But the prayer of a righteous (wo)man accomplishes much.

-When I’m tired and my kids are out of control, am I asking God for help?
+Do I ask God for help when I’m tired and my kids are out of control?
 When I have a big meeting at work I’m nervous about, am I praying about it?
 What about when my husband and I have a decision to make?
 Are we asking God for guidance?
 Sometimes yes, I do ask God for help.
 Other times I don’t.
 One of my prayers is that God continues to help me remember to turn to him first.